Hezekiah: Later illness

 Later in his life, the Bible recounts that Hezekiah fell ill.
-According to the Talmud, this illness arose from a disagreement between him and Isaiah over who should visit whom, as well as Hezekiah's initial reluctance to marry and have children.
+According to the Aggadah in the Talmud, this illness arose from a disagreement between him and Isaiah over who should visit whom, as well as Hezekiah's initial reluctance to marry and have children.
 Ultimately, Hezekiah did marry Isaiah's daughter.
 Some Talmudists also considered that it might have come about as a way for Hezekiah to purge his sins or due to his arrogance in assuming his righteousness.